 Do we need to learn about the market or the product?

-To narrow down the long list of applicable methods to something actionable, we first separate our questions into those about the market and those about the product.
+To narrow down the long list of applicable methods to something actionable, we first separate our questions into those that concern the market and those that concern the product.

 Who is our customer?

 What are their pains?

 Does the customer segment already have a solution to this pain?